unumux/willow/components/button/readme.md

 #### _Modifiers_

+`--inline` : use to restrict a button's width based on its content

 `--primary` : use to call attention to a primary or common action such as _Learn More_

 `--positive`: use to signify a positive action such as _Submit Form_